 I’ll refrain from going into specific methods, as if language learning can be explained in a simple recipe-like form.
 I think everyone learns differently, but the points I discuss in this article should be universal for everyone.
-It’s up to you to find the method that works best for you.
+It’s up to you to find the particular method that works best for you.

 Special thanks to Eiliv and Randel for helping me improve this article.